Chaku (Newari cuisine)

-Chaku (चाकु [ˈt͡saku]) is a Newari cuisine made from concentrated sugarcane juice, jaggery, ghee, and nuts.
+Chaku (चाकु [ˈt͡saku]) is a Newari confection made from concentrated sugarcane juice, jaggery, ghee, and nuts.
 The mixture is cooked down until it is a solid form, and then pulled on a hook in a manner similar to making taffy and then cut into small rolls, or it may be cooked in a shallow dish and cut into small diamond shaped pieces.
-Chaku may be eaten separately, or it can also used in making Yomari (योमरी).
+Chaku may be eaten separately, or it can also be used in making Yomari (योमरी).

 Chaku is served by Nepalese with ghee and yams during the festival of Maghe Sankranti.